Waiting for the Messiah: Background

 The title alludes to the Jewish belief of "waiting for the Messiah"; in this case, characters are shown at first to be inactive and dormant, until death and crisis forces them to take action and reevaluate their lives.

 Distribution

 The film opened wide in Argentina on May 25, 2000.

+It was released theatrically in Spain on January 26, 2001.

 The picture was then presented at the Toronto International Film Festival on September 14, 2000, and later at the Palm Springs International Film Festival on January 12, 2001.